mikarub/miklenn.com/README.md

 # Welcome
 ## General
-This folder contains all files for the <https://miklenn.com> website.
+This repository contains all files for the <https://miklenn.com> website.
 ## Code
 The code is plain HTML without any server side execution.
 No user data is logged.
 The first iteration, published on April 2025, was written in the Atom text editor.